 Benefits: Full scholarships and housing will be provided to each accepted apprentice.
 We will be happy to provide recommendations and references for employment, advanced training and/or scholarships following successful completion of the apprenticeship.
 For those needing to complete an internship as part of their degree requirements, we are happy to work with you and your college or university to allow you to receive college credit.

-Music library apprentices will work closely with Library Mentor Robert Stiles, the Principal Librarian of the Detroit Symphony.
+Music library apprentices will work closely with the Library Mentor throughout the Festival.

-Apprentices will assist Arts Laureate in all areas of recording production, including recording all concerts (as well as orchestral dress rehearsals) for submission to National Public Radio.
+Apprentices will assist the Recording Mentor in all areas of recording production, including recording all concerts (as well as orchestral dress rehearsals) and submitting to Performance Today.